This post may contain affiliate links. Please see our disclosure policy.

 A jar of peach pie filling on the shelf means you’re already halfway to pie on a busy night.
 It’s just as good spooned over ice cream, pancakes, or pound cake when you don’t feel like baking at all.

-These recipes use Clear Jel, the only thickener tested as safe for canning pie filling.
-It holds the right consistency through processing and storage, where flour or cornstarch can turn cloudy or unsafe.
+These recipes use Clear Jel, the only thickener tested as safe for canning pie filling, since it holds the right consistency through processing and storage where flour or cornstarch can turn cloudy or unsafe.
+You’ll find the same approach across all my pie filling canning recipes.

 Canning peach pie filling